Polynomial time guarantees for sampling based posterior inference in high-dimensional generalised linear models: Remaining proofs

-\subsubsection{Darcy's problem}
+\subsection{Darcy's problem}

-We will recall first some relevant analytical properties of the PDE (\ref{eq:PDE}), give a stability estimate for the forward operator $\c G$ based on the condition (\ref{eq:Darcy_stabilityCondition}), analyse further analytical properties of $\c G$ and conclude with the proof of Theorem \ref{Thm:Darcy}.
+We recall first some facts for Sobolev spaces and relevant analytical properties of the PDE (\ref{eq:PDE}).
+We then proceed by giving a stability estimate for the forward operator $\mathcal{G}$ based on the condition \eqref{eq:Darcy_stabilityCondition}, analyse further analytical properties of $\mathcal{G}$ and conclude with the proof of Theorem~\ref{Thm:Darcy}.
+Details for the first two subsections can be found in \citep[Section~5A]{taylormichael2010}.
+In the following, $\nabla _{\theta}$ and $\nabla ^{2}_{\theta}$ denote the gradient and Hessian with respect to the parameter $\theta $ and $\nabla $, $\nabla ^{2}$ with respect to the space variable.